IBM/triton-dejavu/README.md

 ### Bayesian Optimization to speed up autotune process

 Triton-dejavu can use [Bayesian Optimization (BO)](https://en.wikipedia.org/wiki/Bayesian_optimization) to speed up the tuning of kernels with very large search spaces.
-For this, triton-dejavu depends on the [SMAC library](https://github.com/automl/SMAC3), see `requirements-opt.txt`.
 Triton-dejavu also implemented random search, since BO does not always convert quicker.

 Both features can be enabled with additional parameters to `triton_dejavu.autotune()`: